Telcred/blink/README.md

  Photoshop was used to resize and to edit background image.

 ## Testing
-- This page is tested to work in different browsers: Chrome, Safari.
+- This page is tested to work in different browsers: Chrome and Safari.
-- This page is tested to work on mobile devices in different browsers: Chrome, Safari.
+- This page is tested to work on mobile devices in different browsers: Chrome and Safari.
 (See also next section.)
 - This project is responsive, readable, easy to understand and looks good on all standard screen sizes.

 ### Known Limitations
-- The fullscreen function does not work for Iphone.
+- The fullscreen function does not work for Iphone beacuse of limitations in the platform.
 [Read more](https://developer.apple.com/documentation/webkitjs/htmlvideoelement/1630649-webkitenterfullscreen)

 ### Validator Testing